Posted on October 26, 2020 by Bogdan Stanciu

 James Qu, CTO of PlatON, said the following about the engagement: "It was a great experience to work with RV engineers and scientists on the Griskard proof.
 I was very impressed by the team's ability to tackle complicated concurrent scenarios and edge cases.
 I am happy to have RV as part of PlatON's grand plan.
 Moving forward, there are plenty of opportunities to engage again, namely around protocol modeling and formal verification of smart contracts.”

-PlatON Networks is a technology company located in Hong Kong, China and Singapore that has the mission to bring the next-generation Internet Protocol to the world.
+About PlatON Networks PlatON Networks is a technology company located in Hong Kong, China and Singapore that has the mission to bring the next-generation Internet Protocol to the world.

-Runtime Verification is a technology company located in Urbana, Illinois, USA, where it provides software testing and verification services and products to companies across the blockchain space.
+About Runtime Verification Runtime Verification is a technology company located in Urbana, Illinois, USA, where it provides software testing and verification services and products to companies across the blockchain space.